 Although Honda is famous for its cars, it has a broad range of lawn-care products, from everyday mowers to robotic models, and even brushcutters and tillers.

-This ride-on lawn mower is a great mid-range option for anyone with a lot of grass to trim.
-It collects the clippings in a 170L bag, so there’s no mulching system.
-But this model has hydrostatic transmission and several cutting heights between 3cm and 8cm, so it’s fairly easy to adapt to your specific needs.
+This ride-on lawn mower is a great option for anyone with a lot of grass to trim.
+It collects the clippings in a huge 300L bag, so there’s no mulching system, but there's an indicator to tell you when it's time to empty it.
+This model has variable hydrostatic transmission and seven cutting heights between 30mm and 90mm, so it’s fairly easy to adapt to your specific needs.

 John Deere X350 Lawn Tractor (with 42" Accel Deep Mower Deck)